kilroy-code/distributed-security/docs/implementation.md

 This is implemented by [worker.mjs](../lib/worker.mjs).

 But all of this is only safe to the extent that device keys are safe.
 These use the browser's persistent storage, and are therefore accessible to an application running at the same origin as the worker.
-Browsers require workers to be in the same domain as their page, so we run the worker from a new page in an iframe.
-This iframe (in [vault.hml](vault.html)) should be in a different domain from the application, so that the application cannot read the data that the worker stores.
+Browsers require workers to be in the same origin as their page, so we run the worker from a new page in an iframe.
+This iframe (in [vault.hml](vault.html)) should be in a different orogin from the application, so that the application cannot read the data that the worker stores.

 The iframe is dynamically created by [index.mjs](../lib/index.mjs).